driving conscious decisions

 To give colour to our garments, we only work with dye houses that comply with EU regulations on the conscious use of chemicals (REACH).
 These dye houses are licensed to use water from a nearby river, filter out any harmful substances after use and let the clean water flow back into the river.
 This saves a lot of water and energy usage in the process.

 our goal: zero waste

 Every day, we work towards the ultimate goal of creating a marvellous garment with zero waste.
-To reach this goal, the first step is of course to create premium quality shorts & trousers with a timeless design that are made to last for years.
+To reach this goal, the first step is of course to create premium quality shorts with a timeless design that are made to last for years.
 Secondly, we make sure that we use our resources efficiently.
-For example, our shorts and trousers do not come with spare buttons.
+For example, our shorts do not come with spare buttons.
 In our experience, most of the time these end up in waste.
 On the rare occasion a button comes off, you can contact us and we are happy to provide you with a new one for free.
 Another example is that we take the fabric we can not use for garments anymore and use it to create tote bags for our stores.